19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 (2) The Comptroller may by notice require any person to give orally, in writing, or through the electronic service —

-(a) any information concerning his or any other person’s income, assets or liability that is relevant for the purposes of this Act or concerning his or any other person’s transactions made in the course or furtherance of a business; or
+(a) any information concerning his or any other person’s income, assets or liability, or concerning his or any other person’s transactions (whether or not made in the course or furtherance of a business), that is relevant for the purposes of this Act; or

+[Act 33 of 2019 wef 01/01/2020]

 (b) any information that is relevant for an investigation of, or the prosecution of a person for, an offence under this Act.